ThomasMertes/seed7/src/read_me.txt

     datautl.c  Procedures to maintain objects of type identtype.

   The compiler data library is licensed under the GPL.

+PROGRAMS USED BY THE MAKEFILES

+    The makefiles use programs to write definitions to version.h .
+This are stand alone programs that are not linked to the interpreter or to the runtime library.

+    chkccomp   Check properties of C compiler and runtime. setpaths   Write definitions for Seed7 specific paths.

+  The programs used by the makefiles are licensed under the GPL.

 THE VERSION.H FILE